The super learner for time-to-event outcomes: A tutorial: Super learners for continuous time-to-event data

 \subsubsection{SL Step 4: Estimating the mean expected loss}

-The loss function proposed by \cite{westling_inference_2023} for the conditional survival distribution over the interval $(0,\tau)$, denoted $L_{S,G}$, is
+The loss function proposed by \citet{westling_inference_2023} for the conditional survival distribution over the interval $(0,\tau)$, denoted $L_{S,G}$, is

 where $f_G(t)=1-\Delta I(\tilde{T}\leq t)/G(\tilde{T}|X)$.
 This loss function is a weighted integrated Brier score.
-Their approach can be used under a pre-specified model for the censoring distribution $G(t|X)$, or $G(t|X)$ can itself be estimated using a SL using an approach that combines SLs for both $S(t|X)$ and $G(t|X)$.
-We first outline the use of the approach of \cite{westling_inference_2023} under a pre-specified model for $G(t|X)$, before outlining their extension to using SLs for both $S(t|X)$ and $G(t|X)$ (Section \ref{sec:westling.cens}).
+It can be used under a pre-specified model for the censoring distribution $G(t|X)$, or $G(t|X)$ can itself be estimated using a SL using an approach that combines SLs for both $S(t|X)$ and $G(t|X)$.
+We first outline the use of the approach of \citet{westling_inference_2023} under a pre-specified model for $G(t|X)$, before outlining their extension to using SLs for both $S(t|X)$ and $G(t|X)$ (Section \ref{sec:westling.cens}).
 Suppose that a model for the conditional survival distribution $G(t|X)$ has been pre-specified, for example as a Cox model or random survival forest, and let $\hat G(\tilde{T}|X)$ denote the resulting cross-validated estimates.
-Based on $L_{S,G}$, the expected loss for candidate learner $j$ in fold $k$ is obtained as follows, where the integral is approximated via a sum using the grid of times $V$:
+Based on $L_{S,G}$, the expected loss for candidate learner $j$ in fold $k$ is obtained as follows, where the integral in (\ref{eq:Westling.S.loss}) is approximated via a sum using the grid of times $V$:

-As before, we then obtain the estimated mean expected loss $\bar{L}_j$ for each candidate learner $j=1,\ldots,p$ using the average of $\hat{L}_{S,G}^{(j,k)}$ over the $K$ folds (step 4 in Section \ref{sec:overall.SL.steps}).
-As before, the best performing individual learner, i.e. the one with smallest cross-validated risk is the non-ensemble SL.
+As before, we then obtain the estimated mean expected loss $\bar{L}^{(j)}$ for candidate learner $j$ ($j=1,\ldots,p$) using the average of $\hat{L}_{S,G}^{(j,k)}$ over the $K$ folds (step 4 in Section \ref{sec:overall.SL.steps}).
+As before, the best performing individual learner (the one with smallest mean expected loss) is the non-ensemble SL.